keithbreazeale/keithbreazeale.github.io/README.md

 The focus of the artifact enhancements was to enable the ability to list all bids by dollar amount as well as the ability to find all bids by a dollar amount within a specific range.
 While making the enhancements, I was able to put my developer hat on and look at things from that perspective which allowed me to improve the structure of the code not only from something as simple as comments but to the overall functionality of the application.
 I also was able to put my end user hat on, to review the existing code and confirm if there was anything that didn’t work as intended.

+Original Application code can be found [here.](https://github.com/keithbreazeale/keithbreazeale.github.io/tree/main/CS%20260/Old%20Application)
-Application code can be found [here.](https://github.com/keithbreazeale/keithbreazeale.github.io/tree/main/CS%20260/Application)
+Enhanced Application code can be found [here.](https://github.com/keithbreazeale/keithbreazeale.github.io/tree/main/CS%20260/Application)